christophhart/hise_documentation/ScriptPanel.md

 ### 2.1.2 Limit the repaint rate

 If you use a timer for animations, a refresh rate of 30 - 50 ms is enough in most cases (this equals 20 - 30 fps).
 Increasing the timer rate will not make things more fluid, but just clog the internal message event system.

+### 2.1.3 Use repaintImmediately() for synchronous repainting

+If you want to repaint the panel from either its timer callback or a event callback, you might want to use `this.repaintImmediately()` instead of `this.repaint()` in order to get more fluid animations.
+This bypasses the internal event queue and directly executes the paint function.

+> Do not call this method from the MIDI callbacks (or even the onControl callback) as it will cause drop outs...

 ## 2.2 Use the "Create UI Factory method" tool